-How to Appeal Medicare Exclusion Decision
+How Can I Appeal a Medicare Exclusion Decision?

 If you do not file a timely request for a hearing, you may lose your right to appeal.
 Therefore, it is imperative that you file your request for a Medicare exclusion hearing within 60 days and ensure that it contains all the necessary information.
 Failure to properly petition for a Medicare exclusion hearing will result in loss of your right to appeal.

-How to Apply for Medicare Reinstatement
+How Can I Apply for Medicare Reinstatement?